LeeHengYu/moodle-cleaner/README.md

 # To-do issues

-1. Some full-year courses should be selected when user provide `year`.
-The section should be "FA".
-2. Some one-sem courses only has regex pattern `[year]` in course text, considering hinting user to add the course to inclusion list.
+1. Some one-sem courses only has regex pattern `[year]` in course text, considering hinting user to add the course to inclusion list.
-3. Match year using \<span\> with class name "categoryname".

 # How to use Moodle Cleaner?

-For v1.0.0, Moodle Cleaner provides basic custom filter configurations that fit most use cases.
+For v1.0.\*, Moodle Cleaner provides basic custom filter configurations that fit most use cases.

 ## Sorting